jmohler1970/Taffy_withUI/README.md

 This code covers

-* Taffy for REST: Part 5 Access Tokens with some real simple authentication
+* Taffy for REST: Part 5 Access Tokens with some real simple authorization
 * Taffy for REST: Part 6 CAPTCHA
 * Taffy for REST: Part 7 VueJS + Bulma
 * Taffy for REST: Part 8 VueJS + Bootstrap